Cambis/silverstan/docs/rules_overview.md

 ## RequireClassInAllowedNamespaceRule

 Require a class to be in an allowed namespace.
+[STRICT]

 :wrench: **configure it!**